mtiutiu/Hardware_Playground/mysensors/node/livolo_EU_switch/VL-C700X-1_Ver_B8/RFM69/README.md

  - 0.5 - added tantalum caps for better power supply and radio stability(removed MCU reset pin cap)

-If this project was of any help you can buy me a beer or at least support my effort by using the below button.
+The only thing I ask if using this project is to at least mention my name and if I don't ask too much you can also support my effort using the below button.
 Thanks.

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=3ELNC7T6XRJ74&source=url)